 What are the best wireless headphones and earbuds?

 In the No. 2 slot for best wireless headphones is the Sony WH-1000xM4, which is considered by many critics (including us) to be the best-sounding ANC headphones available.
 Audio quality is outstanding, with the headphones delivering boomy sonics and crisp mids and highs.
 Amazing noise cancellation that nearly rivals Bose, customizable features via companion app, and plenty of playtime (30 hours with ANC on) help solidify their placement on this list.
-Plus, Sony has cleared up that nasty call quality problem so feel free to make all the calls your heart desires.
+Following its lead is the Sony WF-1000XM4, which combines the refined sound and ANC performance of its over-ear sibling into a fancy compact design.

 The best wireless headphones and earbuds right now